shinku/shinfileinputer/README.md

 + BASE64
 + TEXT
 + BUFFRR
-means you will get different kinds of content of these files;
+means you will get different kinds of format of these files;

 ```typescript
 import shinfileinput,{OUTOUTTYPE} from "shinfileinput";